Bruxism

 - Age/onset

-- May occur throughout life but frequently tends to peak in early childhood, then decreases with age
+- May occur throughout life but frequently tends to peak in early childhood and then decreases with age

-- Sleep bruxism progressively diminishes around 9 to 10 years of age.
+- Sleep bruxism usually diminishes around 9 to 10 years of age.

-- Infants have been known to grind their teeth during the eruption of primary teeth.
+- Infants may grind their teeth during the eruption of primary teeth.

-- May be temporarily or intermittently present, which makes diagnosis difficult
+- May be temporarily or intermittently present, which can make diagnosis difficult

 - Some studies support higher incidence in children with developmental disabilities, Down syndrome, sleep disorders, and autism.